-To claim a concession, the claim form must be completed and submitted with the relevant annual return (which is mailed to you each November).
-If you want to claim concessions for different premises, you must complete a separate form for each premises.
+To claim a concession, you may complete the claim form which is mailed to you each November and submit it with the relevant annual return or follow the steps below.
+If you are claiming a concession for different premises, you must complete a separate form for each one.

 Gather required information

-The following information is needed to complete the Congestion Levy Concession Claim Form 5, but refer to the form for specific instructions:
+While the following information is needed to complete the Congestion Levy Concession Claim Form 5, also refer to the form for specific instructions:

-- Number of days for any concession/s being claimed, and
+- number of days for any concession/s being claimed